 Because there’s so much misinformation out there about me/my book, I thought I’d just put together a quick fact sheet:

 - The Big Fat Surprise does not argue that a high-fat, low-carb diet is the right diet for everyone.
-It reviews the science showing that this diet is highly effective for people with metabolic diseases–obesity, diabetes, heart disease.
+It reviews the science showing that this diet is a highly effective alternative for people with metabolic diseases–obesity, diabetes, heart disease.

-- For a general population, The Big Fat Surprise concludes that a healthy diet is one that is higher in fat than the longstanding low-fat diet.
+- For the general population, The Big Fat Surprise concludes that a healthy diet is one that is higher in fat than the longstanding low-fat diet.
 The “low-fat” diet refers to the one described widely in the scientific literature and recommended by the government: generally 30% of calories as fat, although this number has ranged from 25-35%.
 To give some perspective: In 1965, Americans ate <40% carbs, >40% fat, and <20% protein.
 Since 1980, the government has recommended diets that are >50% carbs and 30-35% fat.
 I think that a reasonable general recommendation is to return to the ratios of fat/carbs/protein that we ate before embarking on this low-fat, high-carb experiment

-- Yes, I was a low-fat eating “near vegetarian” for about 20 years: I ate no red meat, no eggs, no butter, no full-fat dairy, little cheese, mostly plants with small amounts of chicken and fish and virtually no junk food (Also known as the USDA-recommended diet).
-On this diet, throughout my young adulthood, I was about 15 lbs heavier than I am today, as a middle-aged woman.
+- Yes, I was a low-fat eating “near vegetarian” for some 20 years: I ate no red meat, no eggs, no butter, no full-fat dairy, little cheese, mostly plants with small amounts of chicken and fish and virtually no junk food (Also known as the USDA-recommended diet).
+On this diet, throughout my young adulthood, I was about 20 lbs heavier than I am today, as a middle-aged woman.
 Also, I exercised nearly every day for about an hour vs. nearly zero exercise now (because I have no time, not because I don’t like it!).

 - Please do not hesitate to contact me: email@example.com The great majority of errors about my work occur when reporters do not get in touch to verify their information.